Syllabus

 Disability Accommodations

 To obtain disability-related academic adjustments or auxiliary aids, students with disabilities must contact the course instructor and the Disability Resources and Educational Services (DRES) as soon as possible.
-To contact DRES, you may visit 1207 S. Oak St., Champaign, call 217-333-4603, email disability@illinois.edu or go to the DRES website.
+To contact DRES, email disability@illinois.edu or utilize the DRES website.

 To ensure appropriate accommodation is provided in a timely manner, please provide your Letter of Accommodation during the first week of class.
 Letters received after a relevant assessment has been administered will likely cause logistical issues that could result in an inability to accommodate.